The poison in your bathroom: Dangerous ingredients and how to easily replace them with natural alternatives

 The red list of ingredients

-Silicones – the nursing liars
+Silicones – The care liars

 The following health disorders are associated with hormonally active ingredients: